arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The filing and marriage dates

-• Their contact information, such as their phone number or email address, in case any inquiries about the requested data should come up.
+• Their contact information, such as their phone number or email address, in case any inquiries about the requested data arise.

 Note: Although marriage records show that an individual was once married in Arizona, it does not mean they are still married.
-Interested persons can look for divorce records, also held by the County clerks, to know if someone is still married.
+Interested persons can look for divorce records, also held by the county clerks, to find out if someone is still married.
 These records can be found in the same manner as marriage records.

 How to Get a Marriage License in Arizona